top of page

 Polyauthorism

 New Fable reimagines and evolves traditional fables to captivate and entertain new generations of readers, viewers, and listeners.
 A New Fablist, therefore, is a novelist who employs additional media to enrich their story world.
 Much of this adaptation involves infiltrating new media platforms in a process termed polyauthorism, which fundamentally transforms contemporary authorship.
 In other words, polyauthorism refers to the transformation of writers into media producers to engage readers across various digital platforms and remain relevant in this landscape.
 This approach also resonates with the modern, more sophisticated reading audience.
 For example, the Velvet Paw of Asquith Novels aim to reposition the written novel in a digitally interconnected world.
 Consequently, the books are accompanied by an array of supplementary media to enhance their story world.
-This includes music, videos, and specialised artwork, all distributed through various platforms, serving to engage potential readers across diverse digital multimedia environments.
+This includes music, videos, and specialized artwork, all distributed through various platforms, serving to engage potential readers across diverse digital multimedia environments.
 This shift is justified considering the way the digital world has merged and reshaped traditional entertainment into innovative formats.

 This polyauthoric approach emerged in response to today's digital mashup entertainment culture, where traditional forms of art, film, and television have blended, blurred, and been shared across a variety of platforms.
 Consequently, merely writing books in this digital era—remaining a traditional author—is no longer sufficient.
 While audiences, in general, have embraced this fusion, authors must also adapt to remain relevant.
 Embracing these changes will not only enhance their creativity but also attract new audiences.
 New Fablists enthusiastically embrace this reimagining of authorship, particularly as it aligns with emerging genres.
 As New Fablists evolve creatively alongside changing media landscapes, their books remain relevant while transcending the boundaries of traditional written content.
 As a result, New Fablists are inherently polyauthoric.

 This doesn't imply that New Fablists must possess the same all-encompassing creative genius as I do.
 Requiring such a level of brilliance would be excessive and unlikely, considering the rarity of talent like mine.
 Granted, my expertise arises from a clinical diagnosis of psychoenteritis or "diarrhea of the mind," a condition so rare it affects only one in eight billion [7].
 Aspiring New Fablists are advised to embrace polyauthorism through collaboration with other online media creators.
 This approach offers the added advantage of cultivating new readers by leveraging shared audience exposure.
-For instance, writing songs about your characters and book scenes in collaboration with online music producers, or teaming up with online artists to visually represent the same.
+For instance, writing songs about your characters and book scenes in collaboration with online music producers or teaming up with online artists to visually represent the same.
 Recently, we released our fifth Dooven Muzak album, Into The Impossible, featuring music created specifically for the books by producers MC Tasty and DJ Pooh.
 They gained notoriety in the early 2000s as JCMP, or Jesus Christ My Penis, with their album Done By Perfect Men.
 This underscores the potential benefits of long-term professional relationships for both authors and collaborators.

-In essence, New Fable, epitomised by the Velvet Paw of Asquith Novels, seeks to transcend a mere book series.
+In essence, New Fable, epitomized by the Velvet Paw of Asquith Novels, seeks to transcend a mere book series.
 It represents a dynamic and vibrant creative experiment, where polymedia and polyauthorism play pivotal roles not only in the genre's origins but also in its cult-like success.
 Polyauthorism is both an essential requirement for New Fablists and a recognized precondition.

 An example of polyauthorism is Extractionist artwork.
 Writing and imagery are intrinsically linked, as books use words to paint mental pictures.
 Reflecting on a beloved book, what stands out is often not just the characters or plot but the atmosphere of the scenes.
 Extractionist Art aims to depict the imagery I visualize in my mind while writing the books.
 Unlike our optical eyes, the mind's eye doesn't discern intricate visual details.
 Instead, it perceives emotional nuances.
 Stimulating the reader's mind's eye is the goal of creative writing and Extractionist art alike.
 It's a form of impressionism that captures emotion by extracting color and shapes from a character or scene while disregarding visual minutiae.

-artwork embodies what my mind's eye envisions while I write.
+While writing, I recount scenes unfolding in my mind's eye.
+Although these scenes lack visual specifics, their emotional intensity is profound.
+This emotional vibrancy is conveyed through words and also through Extractionism.
+Stylistically, Extractionist artwork embodies what my mind's eye envisions while I write.
 Its characteristics of bold colors and broad shapes mirror the vague imagery within my thoughts.
 It's called Extractionism because it's an impressionistic style that distills the ambiance of a scene by extracting its colors and shapes while omitting detailed visuals.
 This art form resembles dreams in the sense that nobody else can experience the exact ambiance of your dream, no matter how well you describe it.
 Others might comprehend the events and sequence, but never the atmosphere.
 The same holds for books: each reader's interpretation of a scene within their mind's eye will be unique.
 While this variability is perfectly acceptable, my intention as the author of these tales is to convey the original—the director's cut—by incorporating music and artwork.
 Like the abstract arrangements of Matisse, Cézanne, and Derain, whose vibrant Mediterranean landscapes were depicted through bold colors, shapes, and expressive brushwork, Extractionism employs strong colors and shapes to portray landscapes from a fictional story world.
 I don't claim to rival these artistic masters, nor do I assert that my evident literary genius is complemented by artistic brilliance.
 However, consider that Matisse, Cézanne, and Derain didn't write books to accompany their paintings—something I am indeed doing.

 Polyauthorism isn't a new concept.
 While I classify myself as polyauthoric, numerous writers have embraced similar approaches.
 The distinction, however, lies in contemporary polyauthors not being limited to a single supplementary media type, which is typically the case for other writers given this designation.
 In the digital mashup era, creativity is no longer restricted to traditional formats.
 While the listed authors can be termed polyauthors, the era in which they wrote didn't facilitate the breadth of creative diversity evident today.
 As a result, they generally produced art to support their novels, differing from writer-illustrators of children's books.